Rossendale RUFC

 Rossendale Rugby Football Club is an English rugby union team based in Rawtenstall, Rossendale, Lancashire.
 The club runs three senior sides, a colts team, and eleven junior sides.
-The first XV currently play in the National League 2 North following their promotion from Regional 1 North West at the end of the 2024–25 season.
+The first XV currently play in Regional 1 North West following their relegation from National League 2 North at the end of the 2025–26 season.

 Ground

 Having previously played on farmland high above the town, the club are currently based at Marl Pits in Rawtenstall, just off Newchurch Road, located next to the Marl Pits Leisure Centre complex.
 Access to the ground is by car only with the A56 intersecting nearby Haslingden being the nearest main road.
 The rugby ground has on-site parking, a club house which can seat up to 120, and a covered terrace next to the main rugby pitch.
 Capacity around the main pitch includes approximately 100 in the covered terrace and 1,000 pitch side for a total of around 1,100 (all standing).